oracle/node-oracledb/package/README.md

 The binary install process requires two kinds of package:

 - a gzipped tar file like `oracledb-X.Y.Z.tgz` containing JavaScript and ancillary files suitable for npm to install.
+This is a generic file used on all platforms.

 - a gzipped package like `oracledb-vZ.Y.Z-node-v57-darwin-x64.gz`
   containing the binary add-on.
 The package uses a custom format with